-The following Local Government guidance note Produced in partnership with Peter Keith-Lucas and Anthea Lowe of Bevan Brittan and North West Leicestershire District Council provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Peter Keith-Lucas and Anthea Lowe of Bevan Brittan and North West Leicestershire District Council provides comprehensive and up to date legal information covering:

 This Practice Note refers only to the law in England; note that different provisions apply to Wales.

-LA 2011 abolishes the concepts ofpersonal and prejudicial interests and replaces them with Disclosable Pecuniary Interests (DPIs).
-These are defined in the Relevant
+LA 2011 abolishes the concepts of personal and prejudicial interests and

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.